-With frequent or long-term use, the body’s dependence on Vyvanse will evolve into a psychological “need” for the drug.
+With frequent or long-term use, the body’s dependence on Halcion will evolve into a psychological “need” for the drug.
 At this level, Vyvanse addiction symptoms become more behavioral than physical.
 Likewise, Vyvanse addiction withdrawal symptoms also become more psychological than physical.
 This sense of “need” comes from the brain’s reward center.
 This same center also drives a person’s cravings for food and water.
-These conditions account for why addiction becomes so ingrained in a person’s behaviors and overall lifestyle.
+These conditions explain why addiction becomes so ingrained in a person’s behaviors and overall lifestyle.

 Here are some signs of Vyvanse addiction to watch for:

 - Inability to cut back or stop using the drug altogether

 - Feelings of discontent with life, in general

 - Little to no concern for negative consequences caused by Vyvanse abuse

 - Taking risks you wouldn’t otherwise take, such as driving while under the influence

 - Missing days at work or school